A revamped understanding of Cosmic Rays and Gamma-Ray Bursts: Conclusions

 The obstacles still separating the CB model from a complete theory of CRs and GRBs are the theoretical understanding of the CBs' ejection mechanism in SN explosions and of the precise way in which a CB's assumed magnetic field interacts with the ISM.
 Otherwise the CB model describes all known properties of GRBs and XRFs.
 But, perhaps more significantly, the model also resulted in remarkable predictions:

 GRB980425 was {\it `associated'} with SN1998bw: within directional errors and within a timing uncertainty of $\sim\!1$ day, they coincided.
 The luminosity of a 1998bw-like SN peaks at $\sim\!15\,(1+z)$ days. {\it Iff} one has a predictive theory of AGs, one may test whether GRBs are associated with `standard torch' SNe, akin to SN1998bw, `transported' to the GRBs' redshifts.
-The test was already conclusive (to us) in 2001 \cite{AGoptical}.
+The test was already conclusive (to us) in 2001 \cite{AGoptical} or 2002, as evidenced by the titles of the works cited in \cite{SNdreams}, unsuccessful attempts to convince observers to search for SNe and CBs.

 One could even {\it foretell the date} in which a GRB's SN would be discovered.
 For example, GRB030329 was so `near' ($z\!=\!0.168$) that we could not resist posting such a daring prediction \cite{SN030329} during the first few days of AG observations.
 The spectrum of this SN snugly coincided with that of SN1998bw.
 The prediction of where and when a SN would be seen was shortened from thousands of years to just one night.

 Swift has established a ``canonical behaviour'' of the X-ray and optical AGs of a large fraction of GRBs.
 The X-ray fluence decreases very fast from a `prompt' maximum.
 It subsequently turns into a `plateau'.
 After a time of ${\cal{O}}(1$d), the fluence bends (has an achromatic `break', in the usual parlance) and steepens to a power-decline.
 Although all this was considered a surprise, it was not \cite{canonical}.
 Even GRB980425, the first to be clearly associated with a SN, sketched a canonical X-ray light curve, with what we called a `plateau' \cite{AGoptical}.
 Scores of X-ray and optical AGs are correctly described by the CB model \cite{AGoptical, DDX}.